aditsard3/Elemental/README.md

 # Elemental
-An education app my friend and I created for Android Grab the APK build here: https://www.dropbox.com/s/ry4in3jfyozn5gt/app-debug.apk?dl=0
+An education app my friend and I created for Android You can grab the APK build file from [my Dropbox](https://www.dropbox.com/s/ry4in3jfyozn5gt/app-debug.apk?dl=0)

 ##About
 Just do whatever you want with this app.
 It gives you an element symbol and you type in the name, super simple.
 I wrote this app to be very simple and it's good code to look at when learning the AndroidSDK.

 ##Building
 The app requires Android Studio to run.
 Clone this to your desktop and then open the repo in AS.
-Build under the build menu
+Build under the build menu.
+If you want to run our build or are just lazy, you can find an APK build [here](https://www.dropbox.com/s/ry4in3jfyozn5gt/app-debug.apk?dl=0)

 ##You can do a lot of things with this code, but you can't:
 Put it on the Play Store